howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 </Instruction>

 Pretty straightforward.
 You're defining a new `Link` type that represents the links that can be posted to Hacker News.
-Each link has an `id`, a `description` and `url`.
-You're then adding another root field to the `Query` type that allows to retrieve a list of links.
-This list is guaranteed to never be `null` and never contain any elements that are `null` - that's what the two exclamation marks are for.
+Each `Link` has an `id`, a `description` and `url`.
+You're then adding another root field to the `Query` type that allows to retrieve a list of `Link` elements.
+This list is guaranteed to never be `null` (if anything, it will be empty) and never contain any elements that are `null` - that's what the two exclamation marks are for.

 ### Implement resolver functions

 The next step is to implement the resolver function for the `feed` query.
 In fact, one thing we haven't mentioned yet is that not only _root fields_, but virtually _all_ fields on the types in a GraphQL schema have resolver functions.
-So, we'll need resolvers for the `id`, `description` and `url` fields of the `Link` type as well.
+So, you'll add resolvers for the `id`, `description` and `url` fields of the `Link` type as well.

 <Instruction>

-In `index.js`, add a new variables with dummy data as well and update the `resolvers` to look as follows
+In `index.js`, add a new list with dummy data as well and update the `resolvers` to look as follows

 ```js{4, 6-10}(path="../hackernews-node/src/index.js")
 // 1